Mixing Russia's Sputnik V, AstraZeneca shots proves safe in small trial -RDIF | Health

 - Country:

-Trials mixing a first dose of the Russian-made Sputnik V vaccine with AstraZeneca's vaccine revealed no serious side effects among volunteers, the Russian Direct Investment Fund (RDIF) said on Friday.
+Trials mixing a first dose of the Russian-made Sputnik V vaccine with AstraZeneca's shot revealed no serious side effects and no subsequent cases of coronavirus among volunteers, the Russian Direct Investment Fund (RDIF) said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)